wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 You'll see that the string passed to `check_ajax_referer` is the same string we passed to `wp_create_nonce` when creating the nonce.

+If check_ajax_referrer fails, it will cause execution to stop, so we don't need to check the result of the function.

 ## Broken Access Control

-Broken access control is when a user is able to access a resource they should not be able to access.
+There's one more vulnerability in this plugin, and it's a broken access control vulnerability.
+BAC is when a user is able to access a resource they should not be able to access.
 For example, a user might be able to access an admin function, even though they are not an administrator.

 In our example, we have a broken access control vulnerability in ajax function, at the present moment, anyone could make a request to the ajax request url with the right data, and it would delete a form_submission.